ArthurConmy/sae/README.md

 TODO:

+Implement Learning Rate pruner after resampling

-Look into bug where a lot looks to be resampled, despite firing frequencies telling a different story
+Look into bug where a lot looks to be resampled, despite firing frequencies telling a different story.

 Other ideas: